Character D-modules via Drinfeld center of Harish-Chandra bimodules: Classification and convolution of character -modules

 The Theorem will be proved in subsection~\ref{54}.

-The Theorem together with the results of \cite{BFO} allows one to reprove the classification of irreducible character sheaves (in the particular case of characteristic zero ground field) obtained by Lusztig~\cite{L85} in a totally different way.
-To spell this out recall that the structure of truncated convolution categories was described in~\cite{BFO} following conjectures of Lusztig under the following technical assumption (see~Conjecture~1 and~Theorems~3,4 of {\em loc. cit.}) (see also \cite{Los1} for a more direct approach):
+The Theorem together with the results of \cite{BFO} allows one to reprove the classification of irreducible character sheaves (in the particular case of characteristic zero ground field) obtained by Lusztig~\cite{L85} in a totally different way, and also to get new information about convolution of character sheaves.
+To spell this out recall that the structure of truncated convolution categories was described in~\cite{BFO}\footnote{A more conceptual approach to this description will be presented in a forthcoming paper \cite{LO}.
+There the finite set involved in Lusztig's conjectural description is interpreted as the set of finite dimensional modules over the finite $W$-algebra with a fixed central character, and the description of the truncated convolution category is derived from the action of the category of Harish-Chandra bimodules on the category of representations of the $W$-algebra.} following conjectures of Lusztig under the following technical assumption (see~Conjecture~1 and~Theorems~3,4 of {\em loc. cit.}).

 {\em (!)
 Either $G$ is of type $A$, or the centralizer of monodromy $\zeta$ in the Langlands dual group $\check G$ is connected (which is automatically true for the adjoint $G$).}